A Mechanistic Analysis of Transformers for Dynamical Systems: Linear Dynamical Systems

-However, since \(\alpha_{2,i}\) are strictly positive due to softmax normalization, no real-valued \(v\) can simultaneously satisfy these conditions.
+However, since \(\alpha_{2,i}\) are strictly positive due to softmax normalization, no real-valued \(w_o\) can simultaneously satisfy these conditions.
 The model is thus incapable of representing the required \textit{subtractive relationship} between consecutive time steps that gives rise to oscillatory or resonant behavior.

-As shown in Figure~\ref{fig:case2}, the time-domain predictions fail to reproduce sustained oscillatory behavior.
-The corresponding frequency-domain representation lacks a distinct resonance peak at the physical natural frequency, and the time--frequency spectrogram shows no coherent modal ridge.
-These observations indicate that the transformer is unable to capture the correct dynamic signature under this setting.
+As shown in Figure~\ref{fig:case2}, the predicted trajectory remains visually oscillatory but does not reproduce the correct dynamical signature.
+The corresponding frequency-domain representation lacks a distinct resonance peak at the physical natural frequency, and the time--frequency spectrogram does not recover the coherent modal decay ridge.

 This experiment highlights a fundamental limitation of the attention mechanism as a linear dynamical operator: due to the \textit{non-negativity constraint} imposed by the softmax function, attention cannot reproduce the signed coefficient patterns essential for modeling oscillatory systems with phase-alternating behavior.

-Consequently, the attention operator behaves as a \textit{low-pass smoothing filter}, capable of representing monotonic or overdamped responses but unable to reproduce resonant or underdamped dynamics that demand alternating sign relationships among autoregressive terms.
+This observation is specific to the single-head attention-only setting used here to expose the underlying mechanism, and should not be interpreted as a general limitation of practical Transformer architectures.
+As shown in \ref{sec:two_head_sdof_appendix}, a two-head attention-only model is capable of recovering the Case 2 response by combining the two head outputs with output projection coefficients of opposite signs, thereby representing the mixed-sign autoregressive behavior required by the system.